 Also read: Home Organizing Ideas, The KonMari Way

 Store your clothes in the wardrobe by category.
 We tend to just place clothes wherever there is space.
 Take 2 minutes every day to keep your clothes in their designated shelf.

-Always keep your items in a way that you can see all your items and easily accessible.
+Always organize your clothing in a way that it’s easily visible and accessible.
 It will make all the difference when you want to find your favourite pair of jeans in the morning.